-- 1. (Rental text) Joining the Conversation (4th edition), Palmquist. - 2.
-(Purchase) Rules for Writers at the University of Wisconsin-Stevens Point (10th edition), Hacker and Sommers. - 3.
+- 1. (Rental text) Practical Argument (3rd edition), Kirszner and Mandell. - 2.
+(Purchase) Rules for Writers at the University of Wisconsin-Stevens Point (9th edition), Hacker and Sommers. - 3.
 (Purchase) They Say/I Say: The Moves that Matter in Academic Writing (5th edition), Graff and Birkenstein. - 4.
 UWSP email account that you check frequently